andytudhope/thebluebook/source/tangled-bank/index.md

 title: Tangled Bank
 ---

-# Build You Own Indra's Net
+# Build Your Own Indra's Net

 “But there is one kind of knowledge — infinitely precious, time-resistant more than monuments, here to be passed between the generations in any way it may be: never to be used.
 And that is poetry.” — Muriel Rukeyser